schwerpunkt/zfsDiffReport.py/README.md

                         between snapshots with - and +; omit those lines when the files' checksums match --zfsbinary ZFSBINARY
-                        path to zfs binary; default: 'zfs' --debug
+                        path to ZFS binary; default: 'zfs' --debug
   -q, --quiet

-And that's how you report a zfs diff.
+And that's how you report a ZFS diff.
 ```